iilab/openmentoring-content/en/topics/practice-4-safe-social-networks/0-getting-started/1-intro-hrd.md

 <br>
 This section will provide an overview of how to use social networks safer.
 Topics to be covered include:
 - Getting started with Social Networks
-- How to control access to friends & contacts?
+- Controlling access to friends & contacts
-- How to control access to your personal details?
+- Controlling access to your personal details
-- How to chat securely?
+- Learing to chat securely
 - Who controls and owns your information on Social Networking platforms?
 - Who can access your information on Social Networking platforms?
 - Establishing trust with others on Social Networking platforms